February 7, 2023

 November 17, 2021

-This webinar explore the advantages of floating low-carbon power plants — unique energy solutions ideal for remote regions, autonomous power grids, and offshore processing plants.
+This webinar explored the advantages of floating low-carbon power plants — unique energy solutions ideal for remote regions, autonomous power grids, and offshore processing plants.
 Resistant to tsunamis and other natural disasters, floating plants supply cheap and clean energy where it is needed.
 With Kirsty Gogan of TerraPraxis, Elena Pashina of Rusatom Overseas, Mikal Boe of Core Power, Peder Norborg of Seaborg Technologies and Richard Jones of EDF Energy.

 November 15, 2021

-John Gibbons, climate journalist contributing to The Sunday Business Post and The Irish Times, and Kirsty Gogan talk to Eamon Dunphy about the outcomes of COP26.
+John Gibbons, climate journalist contributing to The Sunday Business Post and The Irish Times, and Kirsty Gogan talked to Eamon Dunphy about the outcomes of COP26.
 Kirsty is founder and managing partner of TerraPraxis, an advisor to Governments and NGOs on innovative ways to debarbonise, and chairs the UK Government’s Nuclear Innovation Research and Advisory Board (NIRAB) Cost Reduction Working Group.
 "The COP is half full rather than half empty because there was progress made.
 1.5 [°C] is still on the table, but there's a heavy dose of realism that is needed here."

 November 9, 2021